 The purpose of this Privacy Notice is to tell you what personal information the Council’s corporate complaints team collects from you, how it is used, who it may be shared with and what happens to it.

-The Council’s corporate complaints team investigate and respond to Stage 2 complaints on behalf of the Council’s Chief Executive.
+The Council’s corporate complaints team investigate and respond to Stage 2 complaints on behalf of Corporate Directors and the Council’s Chief Executive.

 The team also oversee all statutory social care complaints that are received by the Council, and offer guidance and support to the relevant service areas in relation to complaints handling.